 Beaver Habits

-1. Beaver Behaviour
+1. Beaver Description

-1.1.
-Beaver Diet Facts
+A. Beaver Diet Facts

 Beavers are mostly herbivorous animals; their diet consists mostly of aquatic plants and woody vegetation.
 They eat the bark and cambium of trees which is why they are sometimes considered a nuisance by humans.